Ajit1565/news20/README.md

-This is news application build in reactjs
+This is news20 application build in reactjs base on functional base components and it is use easy